-One of the most iconic ways to start a holiday or other important Italian meal is with a plate of assorted cured meats, called salumi in Italian, thinly sliced and arranged artistically (or not) on a serving platter.
+One of the most iconic ways to start a holiday or other important Italian meal is with an assortment of cured meats, called salumi in Italian, thinly sliced and arranged artistically (or not) on a serving platter.
 Each diner then helps themselves to the ones that appeal to them most.
-It’s a delicious to start a meal—and an easy one, since all the hard work was done by the artisans who cured those meats.
+A cured meat platter is a delicious way to start a meal—and an easy one, since all the hard work was done by the artisans who cured those meats.

 Types of Salumi